A couple sets off for a three-year world sailing trip – 15 amazing years later, they’re still going!

 Jim and Carole met each other at their local marina.
 Carole, a beautifully strong independent woman, was the first woman to captain a boat of her own within the marina.
 And Jim moored his boat nearby.

-Not long after dating for a couple years, Jim was offered an early retirement package from his company, General Motors
+Not long after dating for a couple of years, Jim was offered an early retirement package from his company, General Motors

 Fifteen years later, the amazing couple shows no signs of returning to land and I’m starting to understand why.
-We’ve only been sailing for a few months and I can’t imagine doing anything else.
-The sense of freedom, the connection with nature, the incredible sites, amazing new friends and the ability to move your home whenever you choose are just some of the benefits we’re already appreciating.
+We’ve only been sailing for a few months, and I can’t imagine doing anything else.
+The sense of freedom, the connection with nature, the incredible sites, amazing new friends, and the ability to move your home whenever you choose are just some of the benefits we’re already appreciating.

 Bumping into Jim and Carole while anchored outside of Corfu, Town